Fraud, Waste and Abuse

-Granite State Independent Living’s Compliance and Ethics Hotline is a simple, confidential, risk-free method for us to report compliance concerns.
+Granite State Independent provides a risk-free method to report compliance concerns.

 Your concerns can be reported by:

-The Compliance and Ethics Hotline is available 24 hours a day, seven days a week and is hosted by a third party to ensure the integrity of compliance and ethics reporting.
+The Compliance voice mail is available 24 hours a day, seven days a week.
 Calls and web reports are not recorded, and confidentiality is protected up to the limits of the law and to the greatest extent possible.
 You are encouraged to submit reports relating to violation, misconduct, or areas of concern, as well as asking for guidance related to policies and procedures and providing positive suggestions and stories.
 Some concerns may be referred to Human Resources.